Api2Pdf/api2pdf.python/README.md

 ## <a name="helpers"></a>Helper Methods

-**Api2PdfResponse: download_pdf()**
+**Api2PdfResponse: download_file()**

-On any `Api2PdfResponse` that succesfully generated a pdf, you can use the handy `download_pdf()` method to download the pdf to a file-like object which you can then save to your local cache.
+On any `Api2PdfResponse` that succesfully generated a pdf, you can use the handy `download_file()` method to download the pdf to a file-like object which you can then save to your local cache.
 If the pdf generation was unsuccessful, it will throw a FileNotFoundException.

 ```
 from api2pdf import Api2Pdf